-One-touch football: (Noun) This is used in a way to show admiration for one team that successfully manages to pass the ball with only one touch.
+(noun) This phrase is used to show admiration for a team that successfully manages to pass the ball with only one touch.

-As usual the Spanish team are showing off their skills at one-touch football.
+As usual, the Spanish team is showing off their skills at one-touch football.
 Look at them go!

-Prolific goal scorer: (Noun) A player who is very successful in scoring goals in almost every game.
+(noun) A player who’s very successful at scoring goals in almost every game.

-Ronaldo is a prolific goal scorer and it’s almost guaranteed that he will score a goal in every match.
+Ronaldo is a prolific goal scorer; it’s almost guaranteed that he’ll score a goal in every match.

-The USA team isn’t doing much and are making very little effort to score.
+The USA team isn’t doing much and is making very little effort to score.
 Their manager seems to have put eleven men behind the ball again.

-Replay: (Verb/Noun) To show the video again to the TV viewers.
+(verb/noun) To show the video of a certain move in the game again to the TV viewers.